This page was updated on 06 November 2020. To view changes, please see page updates

 Positive regard, warmth and acceptance can change how a young person's brain works.

-We need to prioritise establishing reliable relationships when planning services and support for young people.
+We need to prioritise establishing reliable relationships when planning services and support with young people.

 If we cannot provide a stable living arrangement, we need to use other strategies like staying in touch, using youth worker support, coaching key family members and providing consistency in CSOs and support workers.

 |The brains of boys and girls develop at a different rate.||